 More low carb rice substitutes include broccoli rice, cabbage rice and shirataki rice, which is made from konjac just like the pasta.

-Low carb swaps for potatoes
+Low carb alternatives for potatoes

-Again, it's vegetables that act as a stand-in for potatoes.
+Again, it's vegetables that act as a stand-in for mashed potatoes.
 Mashed cauliflower tastes incredible - you can just add a little butter or go the full nine yards and load it up with sour cream and cheese.

 More great options include celery root (celeriac), turnips, kohlrabi and swede (rutabaga).
 You can either roast these as you would roast potatoes.
 Or cook and mash them.